Cynnamon03/3d-bin-packing-1/README.md

-# HANDOFF NOTE — Data Mining Activity (Real Results)
+# HANDOFF NOTE — Data Mining Activity (Real Results) June 7, 2026

 ## What this is
 Our data mining document currently has "projected" numbers taken from the